 For more kitchen inspiration take a look at our kitchen ideas.

 Leading on from the kitchen is the dining space – or the orangery as the current owners have named it.
-Designed with remote operated lantern windows and French doors into the garden space, the room is flooded with natural light and offers a real indoors/outdoors feel.
+Designed with remote operated lantern windows and French doors into the garden space, the room is flooded with natural light thanks to the large skylight, inspired by orangery ideas, and offers a real indoors/outdoors feel.

 Have the doors and roof open in summer to keep the space cool, and in the winter, enjoy the closeness to your surroundings without feeling the chill.